Antitumor drug from the group of antimetabolites – analogues of folic acid. Along with antitumor, it has immunosuppressive effect.

 – neuroleukemia;

-– non-Hodgkin’s lymphoma, including lymphosarcoma;
+– non-Hodgkin’s lymphomas, including lymphosarcoma;

 — osteogenic sarcoma and soft tissue sarcomas;